WHAT TO EXPECT

-Children ages 12-13 may use the Fitness Center when accompanied by a parent- subject to an orientation with Y staff; children ages 14 & up may use the Fitness Center without a parent
+Children ages 12-13 may use the Fitness Center when accompanied by a parent- subject to an orientation with Y staff; children ages 14 & up may use the Fitness Center without a parent.
+Under 11 may not enter the Fitness Center.

 Members should wipe down equipment before and after each use; disinfectant will be available in the Fitness Center.